According to the part 1 article 404 of Federal Law 1987 No 3 on Penal Code amended by Federal Law of 2005 No 34 and Federal Law of 2006 No 52:

-Absconder can face preventive measure upon arrival and be arrested till the decision in his case.
-The legal procedure to consider absconding case is an investigation and further court judgment.
-Upon the judgment, the offender can be deported from the country with the following lifetime ban.
+An absconding employee may face a preventive measure upon arrival and be arrested until the decision in his case.
+Upon the decision, the offender will be deported from the country with the following lifetime ban.

-From an employer’s side, failure to report an escape, fake or conspired absconding report, cancellation of the absconding report or abusive actions against employee lead to penalties as follows:
+From an Employer’s side, failure to report an escape, fake or conspired absconding report, cancellation of the absconding report or abusive actions against an Employee will lead to penalties as follows:

-3) Bank guarantee amount will not be refunded by Ministry of Labour;
+3) Sponsor’s bank guarantee will not be refunded;

-4) The category of the company will be changed to C.
+4) The company’s category will be changed to C.

-As a general rule, there are two situations where the absconding report may be cancelled either by an employer or by employee:
+However, there are two situations when the absconding report might be cancelled, either by an employer or by an employee:

-An employer may cancel an absconding report if he gives an approval that there was an error in the absconding report.
-For example, the name included was wrong or the employee was hospitalized or imprisoned and was consequently absent from work without information.
+An employer may cancel the absconding report if he provides that there was an error or mistake in the absconding report.
+For example, the wrong name was mentioned, or the employee was hospitalized or arrested, so that he was consequently absent from work without information.